 “Where should I stay in Lisbon for a conference in October?”

-OpenAI papers on query decomposition show similar behavior — refining queries to match retrieval indexes better, sometimes expanding them to include synonyms or related terms.
+Research papers on “query decomposition” show similar behavior — refining queries to match retrieval indexes better, and sometimes expanding them to include synonyms or related terms.

-Understanding these mechanics lets you design content that’s AI-friendly without pandering, which we’ll cover in Chapter 9.
-In practice, that means:
+Understanding these mechanics lets you design content that’s AI-friendly without pandering, which we’ll cover in depth in Chapter 9.
+But in a nutshell, this means:

 UX for Humans focuses on:

-The move from designing for human UX to designing for agent AX sets the stage for understanding who actually controls discovery in this new search environment.
-These agents aren’t just abstract software—they operate within ecosystems owned and maintained by gatekeepers, each with their own rules for what gets surfaced, summarized, or left invisible.
+The move from designing for human UX to also designing for agent AX sets the stage for understanding who actually controls discovery in this new search environment.
+These agents aren’t just abstract software — they operate within ecosystems owned and maintained by gatekeepers, each with their own rules for what gets surfaced, summarized, or left invisible.

 Google remains the dominant gatekeeper, but its role has shifted.
-AI Mode, AI Overviews, and conversational interfaces mean the company isn’t just ranking pages—it’s orchestrating the entire information flow, from retrieval to synthesis.
-How you design for agents is directly shaped by how Google’s systems break down your content, interpret its relevance, and decide whether it fits the answer space at all.
+AI Mode, AI Overviews, and conversational interfaces mean the company isn’t just ranking pages — it’s now orchestrating the entire information flow, from retrieval to synthesis.
+And so how you design for agents is directly shaped by how Google’s systems break down your content, interpret its relevance, and decide whether it fits the answer space at all.

-That’s why the next chapter turns squarely toward Google as the central filter between your work and the user.
-Before we talk about query fan-out or multi-source expansion later, we’ll map out how Google’s position as the primary gatekeeper is evolving, how its AI-driven decisions are made, and what that means for anyone competing for visibility inside its walls.
+The next chapter therefore begins by turning squarely toward Google as the central filter between your work and the user.
+Before we talk about things like query fan-out and multi-source expansion, we’ll map out how Google’s position as the primary gatekeeper is evolving, how its AI-driven decisions are made — and what that means for anyone competing for visibility inside its walls.

 If your brand isn’t being retrieved, synthesized, and cited in AI Overviews, AI Mode, ChatGPT, or Perplexity, you’re missing from the decisions that matter.
 Relevance Engineering structures content for clarity, optimizes for retrieval, and measures real impact.
 Content Resonance turns that visibility into lasting connection.